The Best Travel Laptops

 You'll want to make sure your laptop has a USB-C port.
 Most new laptops have this, so you'll also want your computer to have a Thunderbolt 3 port as well.
 This is basically a USB-C port with more functions that can connect your device to screens or external devices, and charge your battery.

 USB-C and Thunderbolt ports help charge laptops super quickly, making it necessary for travel.
-Even if you have only 30 minutes to charge your computer at the airport, these ports will give you enough juice for hours of in-flight laptop use.
+Even if you have only 30 minutes to charge your computer at the airport, these ports will give you enough battery life for hours of in-flight laptop use.

-You also can charge with a USB-C from portable power banks, which can give you extra juice when you're in a pinch.
+You also can charge with a USB-C from portable power banks, which can give you extra battery life when you're in a pinch.
 Thunderbolt 3s also allows you to connect your laptop to a dock, which can be connected to a keyboard, screen, speaker, and mouse.

-The best travel laptops have an SSD drive instead of an HDD drive.
+The best travel laptop should have an SSD drive instead of an HDD drive.
 This is because SSD drives are not only lighter, but they are faster and consume less power.

 Think about how much storage space you need on your computer when you travel.
 If you're sick of constantly loading photos and videos to the cloud over slow hotel Wifi when you travel, you might want a laptop with a drive of at least 1 TB of space.